EitanTal/PyJigsaw/README.md

 The app displays the board in a mirror image, as I was solving the puzzle with the pattern facing up.

 when scanning a batch of peices, scan a reference card to make sure the scale hasn't changed.

+## Usage
+### Parameters for app:
+-new to create a new board

+-ort to disregard orientation data

+-ext to perform an exhaustive candidate search

+### Parameters for processor:
+-ort to specify allowed orientations.
+Do not include if there is no data. e.g. dot quadrant.
+Example: -ort 10 = [ False True False True ] meaning you're allowed to use this peice rotated 1 or 3 times counterclockwire.
+This would be a stripes peice because this has 2 possible orientations. -ort 1 = [ True False False False ].
+This would be a triangles or clubs peice that is only allowed in its original scanned rotation.

+-debugall to view all the steps.

+### app keys
+0-9 select the suggested peice

+b go backwards

+? display location

+pX,Y set cursor to x,y

+m show more candidates

+s save

+q quit

+('ccc/box1/1a', 3) manually specify a particular peice and orientation

+### Other app settings:
+Change SolvingType in app.py to 'Special' and edit SpecialSolving python file to your liking